dawidbudzynski/restaurant_finder_python_django/README.md

 * Bootstrap

 ## Setup
-Rename settings.ini.example to settings.ini and generate your API keys
+Rename settings.ini.example to settings.ini and fill required fields.

 To run this project, install required libraries using pip: